zuplo/docs/docs/articles/monetization-policy-setup.md

 ## 1/ Add API Key Authentication

-In order to identify customers calling your API, you'll add the [API Key Authentication Policy](/docs/policies/api-key-inbound).
-This policy validates the API Key sent to your API and identifies the user in order to associate them with the plan which they have subscribed.
+To identify customers calling your API, you'll add the [API Key Authentication Policy](/docs/policies/api-key-inbound).
+This policy validates the API Key sent to your API and identifies the user to associate them with the plan to which they have subscribed.

 :::tip